pixare7/pixare7/README.md

 - 👋 Hi, I’m Jennifer
-- 👀 I’m interested in Data Analysis & Data Science
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning about neural networks
 - 💪🏻 I’m looking to collaborate on data projects
 - 📫 How to reach me: pixare on Discord